Orange-OpenSource/casskop/documentation/development.md

 This will run the operator in the `default` namespace using the default Kubernetes config file at `$HOME/.kube/config`.

+**Note:** JMX operations cannot be executed on Cassandra nodes when running the operator locally.
+This is because the operator makes JMX calls over HTTP using jolokia and when running locally the operator is on a different network than the Cassandra cluster.

 #### Deploy using the Helm Charts
 This section provides an instructions for running the operator Helm charts with an image that is built from the local branch.